ubinexus/sonic-utilities/doc/Command-Reference.md

 **sonic-package-manager show package versions**

-This command will access repository for corresponding package and retrieve a list of available versions.
+This command will retrieve a list of all available versions for the given package from the configured upstream repository

 - Usage:
   ```